-Precast section of sloped curb with marker bump (Charcon) • Allows drivers to position bus tires against curb without scraping bus body, thereby enabling a minimal horizontal gap without damage to the bus.
+Precast section of sloped curb with marker bump (Charcon)

+Allows drivers to position bus tires against curb without scraping bus body, thereby enabling a minimal horizontal gap without damage to the bus.
 No special guidance systems are required.

-not be modified.
+Curb must be newly installed.
+Drivers need to be trained to make contact with this special curb, which is contrary to their standard operating procedure.